nf-core/ampliseq/docs/usage.md

     --metadata "data/Metadata.tsv"
 ```

+It is possible to not provide primer sequences (`--FW_primer` & --`RV_primer`) and skip primer trimming using `--skip_cutadapt`, but this is only for data that indeed does not contain any PCR primers in their sequences.

 This will launch the pipeline with the `singularity` configuration profile.
 See below [`-profile`](#-profile) for more information about profiles.

 Note that the pipeline will create the following files in your working directory: